pebauer68/tree/README.md

 after 5 exit   # call exit in 5 seconds
 every 5 now    # Set timers to run function every 5 seconds
                # here we just print the time
 stop = 1       # stop all started timers

+functions can set a public var with the last result on exit:
+some_function.result = result

 **Add your own functions:**
 -look into tree.cr